cajigaslab/Thalamus/docs/joystick_intro_task_guide.md

 A sustained-active exploratory reward was requested.
 Only used in cursor-only free-play mode.
 Free-play reward events include reward channel, reward count, total free-play reward count, joystick x/y values, joystick magnitude, and reward kind.

+### `touch_input_fail`
+Touch-screen input was detected while touch failure was enabled.
+The event includes the touch x/y position and task-side touch timestamp.
+In normal target-guided mode this fails the active target attempt.
+In cursor-only free-play mode this fails the free-play run.

 ## What Is Stored Per Joystick Sample